Illustration of a person holding swollen breasts

 What to do if you suspect you have mastitis

 • Contact your lactation consultant (IBCLC).
 Reach out to your lactation consultant right away.
-They will assess your symptoms and provide a personalized care plan.
-They will also look for the underlying issues that may have led to mastitis, and suggest changes so you can avoid mastitis in the future.
+They will assess your mastitis symptoms and provide a personalized care plan.
+They will also look for the underlying issues that may have led to mastitis and suggest changes so you can avoid mastitis in the future.

 • Don’t stop breastfeeding and/or pumping.
 A cessation or decrease in milk removal will typically worsen symptoms and prolong healing.
 Milk removed from your breast while you have mastitis is safe for your baby to drink.
 Some parents have concerns about the baby possibly ingesting pus or blood.
 It’s not harmful for your baby to swallow small amounts of blood.
 If you have concerns about your milk, talk to your IBCLC before you stop (or pause) breastfeeding.
 If you observe abnormal nipple discharge or pus, consult with your doctor.

 • If you develop a fever, contact your obstetrician (OB) or midwife.
-Treatment for mastitis varies based on the individual case, but may require a course of antibiotics.
+Treatment for mastitis varies based on the individual case but may require a course of antibiotics.

 • Rest.
 If possible, line up support to help you.
 It’s common to feel very fatigued, and you may need help caring for yourself and your baby during this time.

 Remember that you’re not in this alone.
-IBCLCs are highly trained healthcare professionals who are here to support you through every step of your breastfeeding journey, including complications like mastitis.
+IBCLCs are highly trained health care professionals who are here to support you through every step of your breastfeeding journey, including complications like mastitis.

 *Illustrations by Jesse Zhang